bedwards254/DAprocessingTiers/Tier 3/readme.md

 ---

 ## Folder Structure Setup
+*This step should take place in the Windows environment.
+Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
+1. Connect the hard drive dock to the rear USB port on the computer via USB cable.
+2. The Windows file explorer should automatically open once the hard drive is mounted and recognized by the computer.
+3. In the file explorer, double-click on the *digitalArchives* folder, then double-click the *workingFiles* folder to open it.
-1. Create a folder called [collectionName]_[MSS_ID] (Example: Mackey_1297)
+4. Create a folder inside *workingFiles* called [collectionName]_[MSS_ID] (Example: Mackey_1297)
-2. Inside of that folder, create 3 folders called:
+5. Inside of that folder, create 3 folders called: </br>
 a.
-Original Disk Images;
+Original Disk Images;</br>
 b.
-Extracted Files; and
+Extracted Files; and </br>
 c.
 Working Files
-3. In Original Disk Images, create folders for each disk image you’re pulling down from the Keep
+6. In Original Disk Images, create folders for each disk image you’re pulling down from the Keep
-4. Copy the folders you just made to Extracted Files
+7. Copy the folders you just made into Extracted Files

 [Back to top](#table-of-contents)

 ---

 ## Extraction
+*The following steps should take place in the Windows environment.
+Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
 ### Pull down from Keep
-*Staff:* pull down images from Keep (just images, not any accompanying material) on Windows side </br>
+**Staff:** Pull down images from Keep (just images, not any accompanying material) on Windows side.
+To do this, log into the Keep using your netID, and search for the collection or specific image you want to extract.
+Once you locate the disk image in the Keep, click on it to open the metadata form.
+You should see an option to download "Original Disk Image" at the very top - if you do not, talk with Elizabeth Russey Roke to double-check your Keep access level. </br></br>
-**Note:** these will pull down with their PID as the identifying title, so be sure to pay attention to which one you are on to click and drag it to the proper folder in Original Disk Images </br>
+*Note:* these will pull down with their PID as the identifying title, so be sure to pay attention to which one you are on to click and drag it to the proper folder in Original Disk Images </br></br>
-**Note:** If a number is skipped in the Keep files, delete that folder from Original Disk Images and Extracted Files
+*Note:* If a number is skipped in the Keep files, delete that folder from Original Disk Images and Extracted Files - this means that specific number either did not image or there was an issue uploading into the Keep.
+Check the Processing Plan for more information.

 ### FTK Imager
 *Student/Staff:*